IBM/rpg-genai-data/docs/pages/task/sample_copybook.md

 ## sum_output

 ### Summary
-The `getactinfcpy`serves as a reusable piece of code that contains procedure declarations for two key functions, `GetAccNo` and `GetAccDesc`.
-It allows these procedure definitions to be used across different RPGLE programs without having to redefine them each time, making the code more modular, efficient, and maintainable.
+The `getactinfcpy` serves as a reusable piece of code that contains prototype declarations for two procedures, `GetAccNo` and `GetAccDesc`.
+It allows these procedures to be used across different RPGLE programs without having to redefine them each time, making the code more modular, efficient, and maintainable.
 The procedures are designed to handle account retrieval based on user IDs and account numbers, respectively.

 ## metadata